opnfv/vineperf/docs/testing/user/userguide/yardstick.rst

   Parameters should be stated in the form of ``param=value`` and separated by a semicolon.
 Configuration of traffic generator is driven by ``TRAFFIC`` dictionary, which can be also updated by values defined by ``test_params``.
-  Please check VSPERF documentation for details about available configuration parameters and their data types.
+  Please check ViNePerf documentation for details about available configuration parameters and their data types.
   In case that both **test_params** and **conf_file** are specified, then values from **test_params** will override values defined